Ignore Social Media Customer Service at Your Own Risk

 Beyond customer complaints, social media impacts the customer acquisition journey.
 Sprout Social finds 30% of consumers prefer social media content to inform the consideration stage.
 And these buyer needs typically go unmet.

 With a marketing mentality at the helm, many organizations focus on awareness over consideration.
 Surveys show that 80% of marketers hyper-focus on awareness, which attracts people but doesn’t accelerate the sale.
 When organizations incorporate the perspective of their sales team or an outsourced partner with outbound and inbound sales support expertise, they are able to better engage with their consumers and improve their purchase completion.

 We can agree that social is important.
 But who has dominion over the social channel: marketing or operations?
 There’s justification for either side but a stronger case for operations – especially if a business chooses to partner with an outsourced contact center.

 In fact, the right partner can do more than deliver remarkable customer experiences.
 Their understanding of customer care and sales support processes increases the overall satisfaction and promoters for your business.
 Additionally, their technology solutions can improve your strategic impact.

 For example, by using the unified communications platform Nice inContact CXone, our agents have access to a centralized database that feeds them customer valuable information.
 That way, we can communicate with customers in an impactful way that grows your brand loyalty, customer acquisition, and bottom line.

 Want to learn more about how an outsourced partner can improve your social media customer service presence?
-Contact us to start engaging customers at the next level on social media.
+Request an ROI calculation!
+We’ll show you exactly how much we can improve your customer experience.